 Artist's website: www.jasondetwiler.com

-With over fifty roles to his credit, baritone Jason Detwiler has become well-known for his magnetic and energizing stage performances.
-His voice and acting have been described as “emotionally fervid”, “richly expressive" and “commanding", embodying characters ranging from the comedic Belcore (L'elisir d'amore) and Guglielmo (Così fan tutte) to the dramatic Germont (La traviata) and Escamillo (Carmen).
-Among his most widely acclaimed roles are Eugene Onegin, Conte di Luna (Il trovatore), Zurga (Les pêcheurs de perles), and Nick Carraway (The Great Gatsby).
+With nearly sixty roles to his credit, Detwiler has become well-known for his magnetic and energizing stage performances.
+His voice and acting have been described as “emotionally fervid”, “richly expressive”, and “commanding”, garnering acclaim as Eugene Onegin, Conte di Luna (Il trovatore), Zurga (Les pêcheurs de perles), and John Proctor (The Crucible), among others.

 In 2019, he debuted in an orchestrated Vaughan-Williams’ Songs of

 Travel with Treasure Valley Symphony and Lescaut in Opera Idaho’s Manon.
 He debuts three new roles in the 2021-2022 season: Tom/John (Face on the Barroom Floor) and Owen Hart (Dead Man Walking) with Opera Idaho and Ugo (Pietà) with Teatro Comunale Manini in Italy through the Narnia International Festival of Vocal Arts.
 This fall, Mr. Detwiler will be reprising his role as Conte di Luna in a concert version of Verdi's Il trovatore with New Jersey's Opera in the Field.